I ask the very nice Deputy Leader to outline the business of the day.

 I remember that after the Betelgeuse disaster some 40 years ago the town was on its knees.
 A Tidy Towns committee, some members of which have gone to their eternal reward, has been beavering away for decades and it finally won the big prize yesterday.
 It is nice to acknowledge the tremendous work it has been doing in a remote town like Bantry.

 Yes, it won two awards, including the overall award, which is important.

 There have been proposals.
-Senator Craughwell has moved an amendment to the Order of Business: "To provide that a debate with the Taoiseach on the reasons the report of the Public Service Pay Commission has not been released will be taken today."
+Senator Craughwell has proposed an amendment to the Order of Business: "To provide that a debate with the Taoiseach on the reasons the report of the Public Service Pay Commission has not been released will be taken today."
 Is the amendment being pressed?